Ashkees/Malezieux_CellRep_2020/README.md

 * Malezieux_CellRep_load_data_hf.py

-### Next, these datasets were combined using the following script:
+### Next, these datasets were combined and further processed using the following script:

 * Malezieux_CellRep_combine_datasets.py